How to free up RAM on Mac: 12 top tips to try

 - Click Update Now or Restart Now if an update is available.
 Enabling Automatic updates is also a good idea.

-Finally, you can quit CPU-intensive apps to free up some more RAM.
+You can also quit CPU-intensive apps to free up some more RAM.
 Here's how:

 - Once again, open Activity Monitor from Applications > Utilities.